SivaCse/Notes/Nodejs/QA.md

 	we can maintain code quality in the following ways.

 	* Write understandable code
-	* use functional programming libraries such as lodash or underscore js to reduce no of lines
+	* use functional programming libraries such as loadash or underscore js to reduce no of lines
 	* use js documentation tools to generate documentation for files ( jsdoc3 )
 	* write unit tests ( because unit tests are good documentation)
-	*  use code formatting and best practices with Lint
+	*  use code formatting and best practises with Lint

 Have u got any experience in performance tuning?